truenas/documentation/content/TrueCommand/TCGettingStarted/InterfaceOverview.md

 ### Creating the Administrator Account

-When accessing the interface for the first time you need to create an admin account.
+When accessing the interface for the first time, you need to create an admin account.

 ![TrueCommand Admin Creation](/images/TrueCommand/2.0/FirstLogin.png "TrueCommand Admin Creation")